-Canstar is committed to offering comprehensive information about to consumers for free.
+Canstar is committed to offering comprehensive information to consumers for free.

-To generate this quality information we employ around 45 staff with extensive experience in financial services, and we run large computer systems.
+To generate this quality information we employ around over 150 staff with extensive experience in financial services, and we run large computer systems.
 This costs millions of dollars every year, and advertising is one of the ways we pay for this.